caswyj/PDN-Test-Suite/README.md

 and test cases.
 Researchers can take this test suite as a benchmark library for state-of-the-art PDN simulation algorithms.
 If you like our test suite, please star our project, thank you very much.
 If you have any issues, please start an Issue on this project.
+For example, in pg1/, dQdx.mtx stores the matrix $C$ data, while dFdx.mtx stores the matrix $G$ data. dQdx_add_diag.mtx adds random values on the diagonal of matrix $C$ which ensures the matrix is invertible (in real circuits, $C$s are generally rank-deficient, this add value operation is simply for ease of use in some test situations).